tomahawk-jupiter/ecommerce-product-page/NOTES.md

 ## Becoming a mess!

 The way I've implemented the image carousel is becoming quite a mess.
 It could do with refactoring!

-## Issues

-- Clicking main image when in mobile view shouldn't bring up the carousel.
-- Clicking the trash icon in cart closes the cart.
-It should just remove product and leave the cart open.